spinnaker/governance/rfc/eol_kubernetes_v1.md

   - [] How can I successfully execute a zero-downtime migration from the V1 provider to the V2 provider?
 What are some first-hand lessons from teams who have done this?

 - [] Audit existing Spinnaker content to update.
-  - [] Ensure all guides on spinnaker.io reference V2 only.
+  - [x] Ensure all guides on spinnaker.io reference V2 only ([spinnaker.github.io/pull/1649](https://github.com/spinnaker/spinnaker.github.io/pull/1649)).
   - [] Standardize how we refer to the V2 provider (currently, mix of “V2” and “Manifest Based”) and the V1 provider (currently, mix of “V1” and “Legacy”).
-  - [] Add documentation to spinnaker.io on why and when the V1 provider will be / was removed.
+  - [x] Add documentation to spinnaker.io on why and when the V1 provider will be / was removed ([spinnaker.github.io/pull/1710](https://github.com/spinnaker/spinnaker.github.io/pull/1710)).
-  - [] Add an addendum to any blog posts on the Spinnaker Community Blog that reference the V1 provider highlighting that it is no longer supported.
+  - [] Add an addendum to any blog posts on the Spinnaker Community Blog that reference the V1 provider highlighting that it is no longer supported ([spinnaker/spinnaker/5463](https://github.com/spinnaker/spinnaker/issues/5463)).
-  - [] Compile a list of Armory documentation and blog posts for Armory to update.
+  - [x] Compile a list of Armory documentation and blog posts for Armory to update ([spinnaker/spinnaker/5463](https://github.com/spinnaker/spinnaker/issues/5463)).

 - [] Ensure clear and consistent communication of the plan:
   - [] Highlight the upcoming removal in each release’s curated changelog leading up to the release in which V1 will be officially removed.